-LSC 300 Transportation and Distribution (3CH): Globalization is opened doors for companies to operate internationally leaving national boundaries, which lead to the need of having a strong transportation network for the smooth flow of goods and services from one end to another.
-This demand creates many logistics issues and call for an efficient and smooth network and modes for transportation for effective and efficient management in supply chain department of organizations.
-This course give students required knowledge and in-depth analysis of transportation and distribution management with its opportunities and challenges.
+LSC 300 Transportation and Distribution (3CH): This course gives students required knowledge and in-depth analysis of transportation and distribution management with its opportunities and challenges.
 It equips the students in creating decision making skills in various factors of transportation such as various models of transportation, its cost and time factor, insurance factor, efficiency and modernization, technology and various documentation need while shipping goods internationally.
-It also give insights about the various distribution models and the managerial functions of distribution.
+It also gives insights about the various distribution models and the managerial functions of distribution.